siblount/JzSense/README.md

 ###### ⚠  The following instructions is for Visual Studio Code  ⚠
 1. Download the `JzSense.js` script and import it into your workspace.
 2. If you haven't made a `.dsa` DzScript (ASCII) script yet, go ahead and do so.
 3. After creating a `.dsa ` file, go to the bottom-right of the screen where you see the current language.
-At default, you will see `Text File` .
+At default, you will see `Plain Text` .
 Click on it and a Language Dialog will pop up.
 4. Select "Configure File Association for `.dsa" and then select JavaScript as your mode.

 If you open a folder/workspace, make sure that the file is in your working directory/workspace.